urness/CS167Fall22Notebook5/README.md

 ## The Data :bar_chart:
-You will use the Wisconsin Breast Cancer Dataset that we have used in the past (available in the Resources section of the Blackboard website.
+You will use the Wisconsin Breast Cancer Dataset (breast-cancer-wisconsin-data.csv) that we have used in the past (available in the Datasets section of the Blackboard website.
 The dataset is derived from the one here:  http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)

 The goal for this machine learning exercise is to use the scikit-Learn library implementations to make predictions if a medical scan indicates that a tumor is malignant (M -- Bad news) or benign (B -- Good news).